uber/cadence/docs/04_glossary.md

 this workflow is created through a special API.
 Then this stub is used to start, query, or signal the corresponding workflow.

+Go client doesn't use it.

 ### Decision
-Any action taken by the workflow function is called a decision.
+Any action taken by the workflow durable function is called a decision.
 For example: scheduling a task, canceling a task, or starting a timer.

 ### Domain